chini5ko/100DaysOfCoding/JavaReview/interfaces/readme.md

 ### Circle Class that implements the Shape interface  which has the Area method
 ```
 public class Circle implements Shape{
-    //public class Circle{ does not work because it does not implemented Area
+    //public class Circle{ does not work because it does not implemented Shape (which has the area abstract method?)
     private double radius;

     public Circle(double r){